 1. Corporate Learning

-A positive work environment can help instill a sense of community, create transparency, and encourage collaboration amongst your employees.
+An inclusive work environment instills a sense of community, creates transparency, and encourages collaboration amongst your employees.
 Millennials in particular want to be involved in the process of building and maintaining a great working culture.
-It could be anything from planned company outings, more frequent feedback, all company meetings, to rearranging the office space — get your Millennial employees involved!
-It’s really a win-win: good for employees, good for business.
+It could be anything from more frequent feedback to all company meetings—get your Millennial employees involved!
+It is really a win-win: good for employees, good for business.

-Millennials are constantly connected to their work, which means they don’t need to physically be at WORK, to WORK.
-A recent study done by PWC found, “Millennials work well with clear instructions and concrete targets,” and suggested that managers focus on whether or not the task gets done well and on time, rather than where or how they complete task.”
-If an employee is more productive, engaged and delivering high quality work, does it matter if they are at a coffee shop, in pajamas, or across the country?
+Millennials are constantly connected to their work, which means they don't need to physically be at work to work.
+A study done by PWC found "Millennials work well with clear instructions and concrete targets: and suggested that managers "focus on whether or not the task gets done well and on time, rather than where or how they complete task."
 Many of the organizations attracting top Millennial talent are encouraging flexibility.

 Millennials recognize their place on the totem pole, but as they enter into the workforce they want to be empowered to speak up, manage up, and take the lead on important tasks.
 This isn't to say Millennials don't need guidance or help along the way, but having a manager who truly believes in their Millennial employee's skills, abilities and potential makes a huge impact in that employee's happiness and success.